theicfire/makefiletutorial/src/index.md

 ## Pattern-specific variables
 <!--  (Section 6.11) -->
-You can assign variables for specific target *patterns*
+You can set variables for specific target *patterns*
 ```makefile
 %.c: one = cool